stinger-ipc/stinger-rwlock-watch/README.md

 # stinger-rwlock-watch

-A Rust implementation of an `RwLock` with integrated `tokio::watch` notifications.
-Whenever a write lock is released, the current value is automatically sent to all subscribers via a `tokio::watch` channel.
+An implementation of an `RwLock` with integrated `tokio::watch` notifications.
+Whenever a write lock is released with a changed value, the current value is automatically sent to all subscribers via a `tokio::watch` channel.

 ## Features